 Are you one of those people who finds threading or waxing causes them to break out?
 Yeah, us too.
 It's highly annoying to spend a small fortune for someone to inflict pain on you only to walk away fearing that by tomorrow, you'll be waking up with great brows or a smooth upper lip but a couple of spots too.
 Le sigh.
 The thing is that it doesn't have to play out like that.
 With a little preparation and some aftercare, you can avoid those dreaded pimples with relative ease.
 We've rounded up some tips from team Byrdie as well as some tricks from the UK's leading hair-removal experts to ensure you get smooth, hair-free and spot-free skin every single time.

-• Wash your face and lightly exfoliate areas that are about to be waxed to make sure that dirt and bacteria aren’t nearby.
-Otherwise, the unwanted bacteria can be pressed into the skin around your eyebrows (or upper lip) and clog your pores.
+• Wash your face before your waxing or threading appointment; otherwise bacteria can be pressed into the skin around your eyebrows (or upper lip) and clog your pores.

-• Apply baby powder to your eyebrows before your treatment.
-The powder will make it easier for the wax to grab your hairs, while simultaneously absorbing excess oil and reducing contact irritation.
+• Waxing at home?
+Apply baby powder to your eyebrows or upper lip beforehand.
+The powder will make it easier for the wax to grab your hairs while simultaneously absorbing excess oil and reducing contact irritation.

 Do you typically suffer from hair-removal breakouts?
-What’s your favourite method of hair removal?
-Sound off below!
+What’s your favourite method for hair removal?